 “That was a surprise, it had been thought, and we thought, that early earthquakes in this area were related to wastewater injection.
 But we found that the majority were caused by fracking.”

-It was found that most of the earthquakes caused by fracking were larger and more persistent than expected, indicating potential trouble ahead.
+It was found that most of the earthquakes at fracking sites were larger and more persistent than expected, indicating potential trouble ahead.
 Earthquakes generated by fracking are usually no larger than magnitude 0, this equivalent to a milk carton hitting the floor after falling off a counter.

-However, there were several earthquakes observed to be a magnitude 1, 31 times stronger than a magnitude 0.
-There were also a few were above magnitude 2, 1,000 times stronger than magnitude 0.
+However, there were several earthquakes at fracking sites observed to be a magnitude 1, 31 times stronger than a magnitude 0.
+There were also a few that were above magnitude 2, 1,000 times stronger than magnitude 0.

 Even though most fracking-induced quakes occur near the well and dissipate quickly, some Arkansas earthquakes were located a distance from the wellbore and had continued weeks after the fracking operations had ended.